SurfaceOceanCarbonAtlas/SocatMetadata/README.md

 Java library representing metadata with an emphasis on ocean data.
 The top-level class is `gov.noaa.pmel.sdimetadata.SDIMetadata`.
-The classes in the `gov.noaa.pmel.sdimetadata.xml` package are used to read XML to create an SDIMetadata object and write XML from an SDIMetadata object.
+The classes in the `gov.noaa.pmel.sdimetadata.translate` package are used to read XML to create an SDIMetadata object and write XML from an SDIMetadata object.
 The class `gov.noaa.pmel.sdimetadata.app.CdiacToOcadsConverter` can be used as a command-line application to covert, to the extent possible, from CDIAC to OCADS metadata XML.

-All classes, except for those in the `gov.noaa.pmel.sdimetadata.xml` package, are JavaBeans implementing Cloneable.
-These classes, except for those in the `gov.noaa.pmel.sdimetadata.xml` and the `gov.noaa.pmel.sdimetadata.util` packages, also have a (possibly inherited) method `invalidFieldNames()` that returns a set of names of required fields that are not acceptably assigned.
+All classes, except for those in the `gov.noaa.pmel.sdimetadata.translate` package, are JavaBeans implementing Cloneable.
+These classes, except for those in the `gov.noaa.pmel.sdimetadata.translate` and the `gov.noaa.pmel.sdimetadata.util` packages, also have a (possibly inherited) method `invalidFieldNames()` that returns a set of names of required fields that are not acceptably assigned.
 Which fields should be considered required has not been fully vetted and